Alignment Report

 AI Collaboration Is Socio-Cognitive

-Working effectively with AI requires goal articulation, audience awareness, critical evaluation, knowing when to trust and when to override.
-These are the same capabilities that make human collaboration work.
+Goal articulation, critical evaluation, knowing when to trust and when to override.
+The same capabilities that make human collaboration work.

 Sidra & Mason, 2025.
-Collaborative AI Literacy and Metacognition Scales.
 Intl Journal of Human-Computer Interaction.

 Research

-Users who plan, monitor, and evaluate their thinking while using AI produce better outcomes than those who simply know how AI works.
-Knowledge matters less than cognitive regulation.
+Users who regulate their thinking while using AI outperform those who simply know how AI works.

 Atchley et al., 2024.
-Human and AI Collaboration in Higher Education.
 Cognitive Research: Principles and Implications.

 Research